Yutong E10: United Kingdom

-In Wales, after purchasing a demonstrator vehicle from Yutong in 2019, Newport Bus ordered 14 E12s in 2020, the first electric buses to be purchased by a Welsh bus operator, taking delivery of another five E12s and eleven E10s in 2022 and ordering 12 more E10s and E12s for delivery in 2023.
-E12s also entered service with Cardiff Bus in December 2021, with 36 being delivered with special branding for routes around Cardiff.
-An E12 from this batch was painted into a heritage livery celebrating 120 years of public transport in the Welsh capital.
-Eight E12s are to be delivered for electrification of the TrawsCymru T1 service serving Aberystwyth and Carmarthen in early 2023, while six E12s were delivered in 2021 for use on both the T22 service, serving Caernarfon and Blaenau Ffestiniog via Porthmadog, and the T19 service, serving Blaenau Ffestiniog and Llandudno, but have yet to enter service.
+In Wales, after purchasing a demonstrator vehicle from Yutong in 2019, Newport Bus ordered 14 E12s in 2020, the first electric buses to be purchased by a Welsh bus operator.
+Further deliveries of Yutong E12s as well as E10s between 2022 and 2023 would take Newport's total fleet of Yutong electric buses to 44 by May 2023.
+E12s also entered service with Cardiff Bus in December 2021, with 36 being delivered with special branding for routes around Cardiff; an E12 from this batch was painted into a heritage livery celebrating 120 years of public transport in the Welsh capital.
+Eight E12s were delivered for the electrification of the TrawsCymru T1 service serving Aberystwyth and Carmarthen in March 2023, while six E12s were delivered in 2021 for use on the T22 service, serving Caernarfon and Blaenau Ffestiniog via Porthmadog, however their entry into service with Llew Jones Coaches was delayed to February 2024 due to the lack of a bus depot with charging infrastructure to house the buses; some of these E12s were also scheduled to enter service on the T19 service between Blaenau Ffestiniog and Llandudno, however during the delay, the T19 ceased operations on 11 February 2023.